| Title: | Plot a Correlogram |

 function with the use of customized panel functions.

-The panel.conf function uses cor.test
+The panel.conf function uses cor.test and calculates pearson

 correlations.
-Confidence intervals are not available in cor.test
+Confidence intervals are not available in cor.test for

 other methods (kendall, spearman).